xeokit/xeokit-xkt-utils/README.md

 # Using ````convert2xkt````

 The ````convert2xkt```` tool converts various model formats into xeokit's native XKT format, which is designed to load super fast over the Web into a xeokit viewer.
-This tool can be used both as a CLI executable and as a function within Node.js.
+We provide this tool as both a [CLI script]() and as a [function](https://xeokit.github.io/xeokit-xkt-utils/docs/function/index.html#static-function-convert2xkt) to use within our own Node scripts.

 ````bash
 node convert2xkt.js -h